ssfc/Note/XWriting.md

 14. (2) Y, 主体变agreement;
 15. (3) To our surprise, these techniques were so quickly applied into practice.
 16. Key: N, to our surprise和so quickly具有情感色彩; => There is an **obvious** fact that XXX have been **widely** applied...
+17. chatGPT: They could also rephrase the sentence to be more objective and less personal by omitting "to our surprise" and using a more formal phrase such as "**remarkably**" or "**unexpectedly**."
+18. (14) Now that globalization has become a must, we are supposed to adapt to and take full advantage of it rather than escape from it.
-17. (14) N, Now that... a must 高调, 情绪化, 其中不定冠词a表达强调;
+19. Key: N, Now that... a must 高调, 情绪化, 其中不定冠词a表达强调;
+20. chatGPT: The use of "must" and "supposed to" may suggest a personal or informal opinion, rather than a supported and objective argument.
+Additionally, the phrase "take full advantage of it" lacks specificity and precision. // In academic writing, it is important to use precise language and to present arguments based on research and evidence, rather than personal opinions or assumptions.
+Therefore, the sentence could be revised to better align with academic writing standards, such as: "**Given the prevalence** of globalization, **there is a need** for **individuals and organizations** to **adapt to its effects and leverage its opportunities** through strategic actions and policies, **supported by empirical research**."
-18. (15) Y, plainness.
+21. (15) Y, plainness.
-19. EGP often use metaphors and analogies (i.e. as old saying goes), which EAP should avoid. // delete SSFC like TRIZ;
+22. EGP often use metaphors and analogies (i.e. as old saying goes), which EAP should avoid. // delete SSFC like TRIZ;
-20. EAP should avoid something/anything 等不定代词, 因为这属于模糊概念;
+23. EAP should avoid something/anything 等不定代词, 因为这属于模糊概念;
-21. EAP should use certain and clear message with factual accuracy.
+24. EAP should use certain and clear message with factual accuracy.
-22. HW: Exercise in Slides Page 27; Answer is in 9th class;
+25. HW: Exercise in Slides Page 27; Answer is in 9th class;

 ## 7th class Oct 31st, 2022;
 1. 表达否定, 用however和although比较委婉;